-In a farm household, I will adopt adaptation strategies (Ai∗ = 1) in response to longterm changes in mean temperature and rainfall if A* > 0; 0 otherwise.
+In a farm household, I will adopt adaptation strategies (Ai∗ = 1) in response to long-term changes in mean temperature and rainfall if A* > 0; 0 otherwise.
 Here, Z represents an n × m matrix of explanatory variables, α is an m × 1 vector of model parameters to be estimated, and ŋ is an n × 1 vector of normally distributed random error terms with a mean of zero.

 3.3.3.
 Impact Assessment of Adaptation Strategies to Climate Change Conditions

 The second stage focuses on the outcome equation, where crop yield (measured in kilograms per hectare) and farm returns (measured in Rands, or ZAR, per hectare) are used to separate the endogenous model into two distinct components [69].
-This process involves implementing separate commands or production functions to analyze the decisionmaking of small-scale crop farmers regarding adaptation versus non-adaptation to climate change.
+This process involves implementing separate commands or production functions to analyze the decision-making of small-scale crop farmers regarding adaptation versus non-adaptation to climate change.
 This study assumes that the variables representing these outcomes follow a linear relationship with the explanatory factors, enabling an assessment of how adopting adaptation strategies to climate change affects crop yields and net farm returns.
 This linear specification is expressed as follows:

 Yi = Xiα + yiφ + εi (2)